 Telehealth delivers value for both patients and providers.

-Experts report a 6,000% growth in telehealth and a 92% increase in use since the start of the pandemic, with internal medicine, psychiatry, and social work users topping the list.
+Experts report a 6,000% growth in telehealth in telehealth and a 92% increase in use since the start of the pandemic, with internal medicine, psychiatry, and social work users topping the list.

 When telehealth visits surged at Cone Health during the pandemic, so did patient satisfaction scores.
 An improved no show rate of less than 10%, down from 30-40%, and CG-CAHPS scores that jumped by more than 3% meant Cone Health could indeed improve patient satisfaction with access.